MD90-369/Python-Programs/README.md

 # Python-Programs
-Reaad the name.
+Read the name.
 Don't you understand proper english!